 Here are some of the highlights:

-• Balmoral Castle – the residence of the British Royal Family and where the Queen takes her summer holidays.
+• Balmoral Castle – the residence of the British royal family.
 Location: Ballater.

 • Braemar Castle – A 17th-century Gothic Revival castle set in the Cairngorms National Park.
 Location: Braemar.